-Filing a Petition

-O

-The agency must make reasonable efforts to protect the child(ren) in their own home and to prevent placement.

-A county child welfare services agency must file a petition requesting adjudication of abuse, neglect, and/or dependency:

-- When safety related circumstances necessitate the need for immediate removal; - Due to the family's unwillingness to accept critically needed services and those services are necessary to keep the family intact; or - When despite agency efforts to provide services, the family has made no progress towards providing adequate care for the child(ren) and those services are necessary to keep the family intact.

-For the 2nd and 3rd bullet above, the petition may be filed with or without requesting non-secure custody, depending on the circumstances that exist in the family at the time.

-Under N.C.G.S. § 7B- 302(c), a county child welfare services agency is required to file a petition for the protection of the child when the parent, guardian, custodian, or caretaker refuses to accept the protective services provided or arranged by the county child welfare services agency.
+Policy Legal Basis The agency must make reasonable efforts to protect the child(ren) in their own home and to prevent placement.
+A county child welfare services agency must file a petition requesting adjudication of abuse, neglect, and/or dependency: When safety related circumstances necessitate the need for immediate removal; Due to the family's unwillingness to accept critically needed services and those services are necessary to Under N.C.G.S. § 7B- 302(c), a county child welfare services agency is required to file a petition for the protection of the child when the parent, guardian, custodian, or caretaker refuses to accept the protective services provided or arranged by the county child welfare services agency.
 This petition may be filed with or without requesting non-secure custody, depending on the circumstances that exist in the family at the time.
 When preparing the Juvenile Petition alleging abuse, neglect, and/or dependency, N.C.G.S. § 7B-402 states, "The petition shall contain the name, date of birth, address of the juvenile, the name and last known address of the juvenile's parent, guardian, or custodian, and allegations of facts sufficient to invoke jurisdiction over the juvenile."
-N.C.G.S. § 7B-404 allows for the authorization of a magistrate by a judge when the clerk's office is closed.

-N.C.G.S. § 7B-406 reads, "Immediately after a petition has been filed alleging that a juvenile is abused, neglected, or dependent, the clerk shall issue a summons to the parent, guardian, custodian, or caretaker requiring them to appear for a hearing at the time and place stated in the summons."
+N.C.G.S. § 7B-404 allows for the authorization of a magistrate by a judge when the clerk's office is closed. keep the family intact; or When despite agency efforts to provide services, the family has made no progress towards providing adequate care for the child(ren) and those services are necessary to keep the family intact.
+For the 2nd and 3rd bullet above, the petition may be filed with or without requesting nonsecure custody, depending on the circumstances that exist in the family at the time. or caretaker requiring them to appear for a hearing at the time and place stated in the summons."
 In extreme safety situation, N.C.G.S. § 7B-500(a) provides the county child welfare worker authority to take temporary physical custody without a court order if there are reasonable grounds to believe that the juvenile is abused, neglected, and/or dependent and that the child would be injured or could not be taken into custody if it were first necessary to obtain a court order.
 In cases in which custody of the child has to be removed from the caretaker due to the immediate safety needs of the child, the agency is authorized to obtain an order for non-secure custody under N.C.G.S. § 7B-502.
 Non-secure custody will only be granted when one or more criteria exist as specified in NCGS § 7B-503.